prabindm/WoodsHole/Files/exercise.md

 *PLAN OF ACTION*

-- Retrieve genomic data for American population
+- Retrieve genomic data for American population (low-depth)
-- Check whether the American samples are indeed admixed with Europeans and Africans
+- Check population structure of American samples relating to Europeans and Africans
 - Select individuals with high Native American ancestry
-- Compute allele frequencies for SNPs of interest in Native Americans and Europeans
+- Compute allele frequencies for SNPs of interest in Native Americans, Europeans and Africans
 - Compare their allele frequencies as a hint of selection

 ---------------

-1) Investigate whether PEL samples (Peruvians) are indeed admixed with EUR (Europeans) and LWK (Africans).
+1) Investigate population structure (or clustering) of PEL samples (Peruvians), EUR (Europeans) and LWK (Africans).

 One solution would be to perform a PCA, MDS or some clustering based on genetic distances among samples.
 Then we can check whether some PEL fall within EUR/LWK or all PEL form a separate clade.